2022 Olympic Medal Count: Which Country Has the Most Medals, Where Team USA Ranks

 The United States came to Beijing with the second-most Winter Olympics medals with 305.

-Over 300 medals will be awarded to Olympians participating in the 2022 Winter Games.
+Over 300 medals were awarded to Olympians participating in the 2022 Winter Games.
 With 15 sports and 109 events, ranging from skiing to bobsledding to figure skating, world-class athletes will go for gold during a two-week global competition on the grandest stage.

-The U.S. endured five days of grueling competition - with some disappointing upsets - to finally bring home its first gold medal last week.
+The U.S. had to endure five days of grueling competition - with some disappointing upsets - to finally bring home its first gold medal in the Olympics.

 Lindsey Jacobellis slid to victory in the women's snowboard cross, putting an end to Team USA's gold-less streak at the Winter Olympics in Beijing.